lyokha/vim-publish-helper/pandoc/haskell/README.md

 $ cabal install
 ```

-or globally, being a superuser
+or globally (if applicable), being a superuser

 ```ShellSession
 # cabal install --global